-This means sector, location, size and type of organisation and, not least, the right decision maker job role and name.
+This means sector, location, size, and type of organization and, not least, the right decision maker job role and name.
 The latter is not necessarily easy.
-We’re working with a client where there could be several users of their service across an organisation from sales to customer care to marketing.
+We’re working with a client where there could be several users of their service across an organization from sales to customer care to marketing.
 Therefore, the first exercise is to take the data we have (which doesn’t include names for each role) and build and refine it to ensure we have the correct calling list.
 This takes time but, when complete, is a significant asset for the business.
 It is the pipeline of leads upon which the company can build its business growth.

 2. Identification of the challenges and issues that prospects face

 It’s important to do this not least since these are likely to be the triggers for change.
-With higher value sales, short term wins are probably driven by the end of a contract or specific dissatisfaction with a provider or perhaps a new requirement based on a challenge or opportunity that suddenly presents itself.
+With higher value sales, short-term wins are probably driven by the end of a contract or specific dissatisfaction with a provider or perhaps a new requirement based on a challenge or opportunity that suddenly presents itself.
 Therefore, understanding these types of requirements is pretty crucial to tapping into the need at the time of the call where that need is present.
 This level of business isn’t about pitching.
 It’s about consultative selling and that means building rapport for the time that a change is more likely.

 3. Building insight

-In large blue-chip organisations, contracts can run for long periods of time.
+In large blue-chip organizations, contracts can run for long periods of time.
 That doesn’t mean that the prospect stops being a target.
 It’s just that the time isn’t right.
-Therefore, reaching the decision maker and learning about the current supply situation and timing for change or renewal is essential.
+Therefore, reaching the decision-maker and learning about the current supply situation and timing for change or renewal is essential.
 That enables you to build a pipeline of follow-up calls for the future.
 And the insight you gain on each call further builds rapport and brings you closer to really understanding and meeting prospect needs at the time when the timing is right.